0atman/noboilerplate/scripts/14-youre-doing-agile-wrong.md

 notes:

-This is the core difference of our industry, I think.
+This is the core difference in our industry, I think.

 Instead of taking 2 hours to plan a new feature, each engineer could build their own prototype in those 2 hours, and we'll pick the best one from the 10 choices. (and tomorrow we'll do it all again based on what the customer thinks)

 The cost of failure, in building software is nearly zero.